Graduate Course Descriptions

 ENG 595: Victorian Prose

 You know what?
 Victorian literature is sexy, engaging, dynamic and exciting.
 It’s not the endless novel of pleasantries and polite conversations you may remember.
-Through an engaging study and reexamination of George Eliot, the Brontes, Sarah Grand, Thomas Hardy, Anthony Trollope, and Elizabeth Gaskell among others, we will examine the Victorians’ fascination with the supernatural, passion and obsession, the shifting values in class and identity, gender and the New Woman, romance as genre, the debate between canonical vs popular literature, and the anti-marriage novel.
-Join us for some dynamic discussions as we reignite the power inside the Victorian novel.
+Through an engaging study and reexamination of George Eliot, the Brontes, Sarah Grand, Thomas Hardy, Anthony Trollope, and Elizabeth Gaskell among others, students will examine the Victorians’ fascination with the supernatural, passion and obsession, the shifting values in class and identity, gender and the New Woman, romance as genre, the debate between canonical vs popular literature, and the anti-marriage novel.
+This course features dynamic discussions as students reignite the power inside the Victorian novel.

 ENG 599: Independent Study